AndrewSmithDev/component-object-model/README.md

 The `SignUpFormCOM` class encapsulates all of the interactions with the `SignUpForm` component.
 The test code will use the methods provided by the `SignUpFormCOM` class to fill in the form and submit it, making the test code simple and easy to understand.

-The `fillForm` method will take in an object with the values for the email, password, and confirm password fields and will simulate the user filling in the form with those values.
+The `fillForm` method will take in an object with the values for the email and password, and will simulate the user filling in the form with those values.
 Similarly, the `submitForm` method will simulate a user submitting the form.
 This abstraction makes it easy to test the component and makes the test code easy to read and understand.

 This abstraction allows for easy reuse of the same component interactions across multiple tests, making it easy to make changes to the component without affecting the test code, since all interactions are located in one place rather than scattered throughout the test code.